Transport / CCL6

 • Commute impact depends on your exact origin/destination—don’t decide purely by looking at a line on the map.

-5 questions to answer before you go (save time + steps)
+5 questions to answer before 12 Jul (save time + steps)

 • Are you going to “experience the new segment” or “optimise your commute”?
 Plan differently for each.

-• Expect higher crowding: set a small goal (1–2 stations + one nearby stop) instead of over-planning.
+• Opening week may still attract curiosity traffic: set a small goal (1-2 stations + one nearby stop) instead of over-planning.

 • With kids/older family: prioritise barrier-free access, shelter, and an easy exit plan.